Making a budget you can actually stick to

 The Cash Envelopes Concept

-The cash envelopes concept can be applied when using this method without cash.
-The concept basically helps you keep an eye on how much you are spending as you spend and be aware of how much is left in that spending category for the month.
-So as long as you are following the steps to budget, you don’t actually need to have cash.
-You will track your spending and update your categories as you go.
+The cash envelopes concept can be applied when using this method with or without cash.
+The concept helps you keep an eye on how much you spend as you spend and be aware of how much is left in that spending category for the month.

 budget canada